How much are tickets and where can I buy them?

 Will there be a main stage?

 Each marquee will have a headline act and will differ to the times as to when they are on.
-We have music until 4am.
+The lineup schedules will be posted on our website and social media a few weeks prior to the event.

 Are teenagers allowed, if accompanied by a responsible adult?